Purple Loosestrife

 - Hardhack (Spirea douglasii): Can be distinguished from Purple Loosestrife by its oval leaves and reddish brown, round stems.
 It is native in the Sea to Sky, but it grows in much drier soils.

 - Fireweed (Epilobium angustifolium or Chamaenerion angustifolium) is another native often mistaken for Purple Loosestrife.
-Its long (up to 20cm) leaves and unbranched stems are a great ID characteristic.
-In addition, purple-pink flowers have 4 petals, and its leaves have wavy edges.
+Its long (up to 20 cm) leaves and unbranched stems are a great ID characteristic.
+In addition, fireweed’s purple-pink flowers have 4 petals, and the leaves have wavy edges.

 - Blue Vervain (Verbena hastata) is sometimes mistaken for Purple Loosestrife, but its leaves have a rougher texture and doubly-serrated margins.